danielmjones/RepData_PeerAssessment1/PA1_template.md

 ##  NA's   :2304     (Other)   :15840
 ```

-The number of missing values in the activity dataset is ...
+The number of missing values in the activity dataset is 2304.

-2.Devise a strategy for filling in all of the missing values in the dataset.
+2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

 The strategy that has been used to fill in the missing values is to take the mean 5 minute interval calculated previously and add it to the new data frame 'activitynew' where there are NA values.